Your Career Game Plan

 Your career game plan needs to be a living document.
 By this I mean that you need to be able to print it out and keep it somewhere where you can see it.
 This makes it more likely that you’ll use it, refer to it, work with it and update it regularly.
 It should be one or at most two pages long.

-If you're interested in having an effective career game plan that works for you, and shortcut all the learning I had to do, then join me for a special Career Game Plan workshop in February.
+If you're interested in having an effective career game plan that works for you, and shortcut all the learning I had to do, then join me for a special Career Mastery Challenge starting on Monday, June 19th, 2023.

-On this exclusive online workshop, I'll be sharing my template of an effective Career Game Plan and helping you put yours together.
+In this free 5-day Challenge, I'll be sharing my proven framework of an effective Career Success Roadmap and helping you put yours together.

-You’ll come away from this workshop with a clear and focused game plan to take your career to the next level, including:
+You’ll come away with a clear and focused plan to take your career to the next level, including:

 - Greater clarity on your aspirations for your career (and life)